Find Out Easy Ways to Decorate for the Seasons

 - and Red.

-If you take the cover off of a book, underneath you’ll discover a nice linen fabric, leather or nicely colored book.
+If you take the cover off a book, underneath, you’ll discover a nice linen fabric, leather, or nicely colored book.

 To make my books cohesive, I will take the cover off to reveal the beauty.